-Clindamycin is used to treat and prevent bacterial infections.
+Clindamycin is an antibiotic used to treat and prevent bacterial infections.

-Take clindamycin regularly as directed.
+Take clindamycin regularly as directed with a large glass of water.
+You can take it with or without food.
 Keep taking it until the course is finished, even if you start to feel better.

-Clindamycin can damage the oesophagus (food pipe).
-To avoid this, take it with a large glass of water.
-Swallow the capsule whole, do not crush or chew it.
-Sit or stand upright for at least 30 minutes after taking a dose.
+Clindamycin can damage your oesophagus (food pipe).
+To avoid this, swallow the capsule whole with a large glass of water.
+Do not crush or chew it.
+Stay upright for at least 30 minutes after taking a dose.

 Take the missed dose as soon as possible and continue as directed.